Incarceration and the Family Clinic

 Aiding Prisoners and Challenging a System

-Darin Dalmat and Kim Mosolf, both third-year law students, found themselves more committed both to their clients and to changing what they call an arbitrary parole system as their cases in the Prisoners and Families Clinic snowballed during the school year, becoming increasingly complicated and compelling.
+Darin Dalmat and Kim Mosolf, both third-year law students, found themselves more committed both to their clients and to changing what they call an arbitrary parole system as their cases in the Incarceration and the Family Clinic snowballed during the school year, becoming increasingly complicated and compelling.

 For Dalmat, these two cases—appealing a parole denial and working on a drug re-sentencing case—were an opportunity to delve deeply into criminal justice work while engaging his interest in the intersection of poverty and race.
 Dalmat had worked previously on voting rights issues as an intern at the ACLU Voting Rights Project, while his partner, Mosolf, had done direct-service work with welfare recipients and wanted to transfer her interest in client work to the field of criminal justice.